gmbhat/thermal-models/README.md

-# thermal-models
-Thermal models for Odroid XU3
+# Thermal models for Odroid XU3

 The cpufreq_ondemand.c file is integrated into to the Linux kernel to perform runtime prediction of the temperature.
 Specifically, the function "predict_temp_for_1s()" is used to perform the prediction.
 Note that all the values are scaled, as floating point arithmetic is not available in the kernel.